alibaba/GraphScope/docs/flex/interactive/development/java/java_sdk.md

 }
 ```

-In the above example, a graph with name `modern_graph` is defined via a json string.
+In the above example, a graph with name `test_graph` is defined via a json string.
 You can also define the graph with programmatic interface provided by [CreateGraphRequest](./CreateGraphRequest.md).
 So you call the method `createGraph`, a string reprensents the unique identifier of the graph is returned.

 ### Import data to the graph